MicrosoftDocs/ai-builder/ai-builder-docs/prediction-prereq.md

 - You need at least 10 records of historical outcome for each class of the **Label** data field to train the model and predict the outcome.
 - The minimum for training is 50 records, but for best results you should have at least 1,000 records.

-## Sample data
+## Work with sample data

-To help you get started quickly with prediction, use the sample datasets available [here](https://github.com/microsoft/PowerApps-Samples/tree/master/ai-builder).
+To help you get started quickly with prediction, AI Builder provides sample data that you can use to get started.
+For more information, go to the [Use sample data to do prediction](prediction-sample-data) page.

 ### Next step